semaphoreci/book-cicd-docker-kubernetes/chapters/05-tutorial.md

 ### 4.2.1 Install Prerequisites

-We’ll need to the following tools installed in the workstation:
+You’ll need to the following tools installed in your workstation:

   - **git** (`git-scm.com`) to manage the code.
   - **kubectl** (`kubernetes.io`) to control the cluster.